pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The result is displayed using ``txt`` output format or :term:`Table output formats`.

-The Interop namespace must exist on the server.
+The :term:`Interop namespace` must exist on the server.

 Example: